History of International Day For Tolerance

 Read About Different Cultures

 Reading about different cultures or nationalities is one of the best ways to help break down your intolerances that you may not know you have, as well as help increase your awareness of other intolerances throughout the world.
-In order to celebrate tolerance, you may oftentimes need to first make yourself aware of intolerance.
+In order to celebrate tolerance, you may often need to first make yourself aware of intolerance.

 Listen to Neighbors Who Have Different Viewpoints